 One Week Before

 - Publicize the party.
-This can be signs posted throughout the neighborhood, ads in local newspapers or a phone call chain.
+This can be signs posted throughout the neighborhood, a local group on social media, ads in local newspapers or a phone call chain.

 - Confirm all arrangements that have been made with emergency, police and fire departments.